 Where to stay?

 Jaipur is filled with accommodation options.
 Right from small hostels to 5-star hotels, there’s a stay option for every age & pocket.
 We recommend Fairmont Jaipur because if you are coming to a royal city, you must stay in a royal hotel as well.
-Fairmont Jaipur is a palace which has integrated the royal heritage of Jaipur with ultra-modern amenities for guests seamlessly.
-It is also perfectly priced & located in one of the best areas of in the city.
+Fairmont Jaipur is a palace that has integrated the royal heritage of Jaipur with ultra-modern amenities for guests seamlessly.
+It is also perfectly priced & located in one of the best areas in the city.

 Things to see in Jaipur

 Jaipur is a treat to all senses.
 The colorful culture, tasty Rajasthani food, folk music, earthly aromas & many other experiences can hold your attention in the Rajasthani capital for at least 3 days.

 The monument symbolizes the city.
 Hawa Mahal is considered one of the most prominent monuments of India as well.
 Hawa Mahal isn’t actually a palace though, it was a special construction done by the king so that ladies of the Royal families could observe the life outside without actually being observed by commoners.

 The construction is so intrinsic & careful that at any given time of the day (or night), it will always be breezy on the other side of the wall.
 This was definitely a marvel considering the era it was constructed in.

 2. City Palace

 City Palace is the main complex building of Jaipur.
 It is also known as the center of Jaipur.
 There are 2 more palaces inside the premise – Mubarak Mahal & Chandra Mahal.
 This is where the king of Jaipur used to reside & rule from.

 Don’t forget to see all the parts of the city palace including Diwan-e-aam, Diwan-khaas, Maharani palace & temple of Govind Dev Ji.